 - Existing space and equipment is dated, too small for current use, not fully accessible, and incompatible with anticipated future needs. - Culinary arts spaces - Currently culinary arts are taught in four rooms: a "commercial kitchen;" two rooms with multiple bays modelled after domestic kitchen spaces; and an adjacent room arranged as a restaurant, with tables and chairs for patrons. - The commercial kitchen space is small, cramped, chaotically organized, and not conducive to instruction.
 Important equipment in the existing space-the commercial stove and the dishwasher-does not currently function.
 Prep space is insufficient.
-As a result, commercial culinary instruction currently occurs on the domestic kitchen equipment.
+Cooking instruction currently occurs on the domestic kitchen equipment.
 The current facility simply does not function as an emulated commercial kitchen setting, impacting preparation of our students for advanced coursework at a culinary art school, or for actual employment in a commercial kitchen. - The two rooms containing domestic kitchen bays each support six small groups of students.
 Each bay contains a sink, oven, microwave, and a small prep area.
 These bays are not wheelchair accessible, nor are their cramped layout and small footprint conducive to actual learning activities by the student groups. - The adjacent restaurant space, the size of a small classroom, is used only occasionally.
-Food served on those occasions must be prepared in the domestic kitchens due to the inadequacies of the commercial kitchen. - The sinks in both the commercial kitchen space and the domestic kitchen spaces frequently run out of hot water by the afternoon. - Domestic kitchens cannot fully support Adaptive Culinary Arts courses for students with special needs due to accessibility issues. - Textiles and design - The fashion (including clothing design and clothing construction) and interior design classes are taught in one classroom, which contains several large common tables, and a row of sewing machines. - There are only enough sewing machines for half of a typical class to use at a time. - The classroom lacks changing room capacity, for evaluation of student work. - The sewing machines appear to date from the 1960s or 1970s. - The room is shared with the early childhood development classes. - Early childhood development - The early childhood development classes collaborate with the Huskie Pups program (daycare), which is run by the River Forest Community Center and is housed on the first floor of the building.
-Classes use the daycare programs as a hands-on "learning lab," but frequent delays in students obtaining appropriate state permissions severely limits their ability to observe and interact with the infants.
+Food served on those occasions must be prepared in the domestic kitchens due to the inadequacies of the commercial kitchen. - The sinks in both the commercial kitchen space and the domestic kitchen spaces frequently run out of hot water by the afternoon. - Domestic kitchens cannot fully support Adaptive Culinary Arts courses for students with special needs due to accessibility issues.